Deme: Second period: 307/306 – 224/223 BC

 In 307/306 – 224/223 BC the system was reorganized with the creation of two Macedonian Phylai (XI.
 Antigonis and XII.
 Demetrias), named after Demetrius I of Macedon and Antigonus I Monophthalmus, and an increase in the membership of the Boule to 600.
 Each of the ten tribes, except Aiantis, provided three demes (not necessarily one for trittyes); the missing contribution of Aiantis was covered by two demes of Leontis and one from Aigeis.

 Third period: 224/223 – 201/200 BC

 The Egyptian Phyle XIII.
-Ptolemais, named after Ptolemy III Euergetes was created in 224/223 BC and the Boule was again increased to 650 members, the twelve tribes giving each a demos.
+Ptolemais, named after Ptolemy III Euergetes was created in 224/223 BC and the Boule was again increased, this time to 650 members, the twelve tribes giving each a demos.
 A new village was created and named Berenikidai after Ptolemy's wife Berenice II of Egypt.